webroru/cloudtalk-product-service/README.md

   - Prometheus/Grafana metrics and dashboards
   - alerting on latency/availability issues
 - Optional split of read model as a standalone microservice

+### D) Introduce Custom Exceptions

+- Implement project-specific exception classes to clearly distinguish domain, application, and infrastructure errors.
+  This will improve debugging, allow more accurate HTTP status mapping, and make error handling more explicit and predictable.